mooss/noisy/web/performance-analysis/README.md

 | 4   | 146 ± 0.49% | 146 ± 3 | 291     |
 | 5   | 147 ± 0.44% | 146 ± 3 | 294     |

-### Flattening the normal computation
+### Flattening the normalization computation

-Computing the normals manually instead of using what THREE.js provides makes the throughput slightly lower (~148 it/s).
+Normalizing manually instead of using what THREE.js provides makes the throughput slightly lower (~148 it/s).

 ### Direct array access for normal accumulation